commune-ai/modules/dev/README.md

 ## Contributing

-Contributions to the Dev module are welcome!
+Contributions to the Agent module are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## License